 Enameloplasty is the clinical term for enamel reshaping — a fast, painless cosmetic procedure that removes a fraction of a millimeter of enamel to refine tooth shape.
 It goes by several names: odontoplasty (the older clinical term), tooth contouring, teeth sculpting, or just “tooth filing” in casual conversation.
 All describe the same procedure, billed under American Dental Association code D9971.

-What enameloplasty actually does
+What does enameloplasty actually do?

 The procedure addresses small cosmetic concerns that can be fixed by removing — not adding — tooth material.
 Pointed canines that catch the lip.
 A jagged incisal edge from a small chip.
 One front tooth that sits a millimeter longer than its neighbor.
 A bumpy surface that catches the tongue.
 None of these need a crown, a veneer, or even bonding.
 They need a dentist with a fine diamond bur, a polishing disc, and a careful hand.